e-scooter-2077/documentation/devops-engineering.md

 - Consistency between .NET compilation target, runtime target, build-time dotnet version.

 ### GitHub Actions Workflows
 Workflows define the automation processes of a repository.
-An example of a workflow we created and used can be found [here](https://github.com/e-scooter-2077/azure-function-template/blob/master/.github/workflows/ci.yml).
+An example of a workflow that was created by us and used in this project can be found [here](https://github.com/e-scooter-2077/azure-function-template/blob/master/.github/workflows/ci.yml).

 Workflows are composed by jobs which can run concurrently or in sequence based on a graph of dependencies between each other.
 Each job is composed by a sequence of steps to be made.
 Steps can fail, when it happens normally the job is interrupted and flagged as failed.
 Steps can run scripts or actions.